We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 - Physical training: If a male over 50 is very physically active, they may need additional vitamins and minerals to support their training.

 - Reduced mobility: If a person has a disability or chronic illness, they may not be able to cook fresh foods from scratch or get outdoors easily.
-In these cases, it could be more difficult to get enough of some nutrients.
+This might make it more difficult to get enough of some nutrients.

 - Limited diet: A person with dietary restrictions may not get all the essential nutrients from food and benefit from taking a supplement.

 - Age-related chronic disease: Conditions such as osteoporosis

 However, while some people may benefit from taking vitamin supplements, it is important to note that not everyone needs or benefits from them.

 Getting too much of some vitamins can be dangerous, and some vitamins can also interact with medications.
 For example, vitamin K can